jolonf/ryos/src/apps/hypercard/docs/IMPLEMENTATION_PLAN.md

 # HyperCard Implementation Plan

-> **Current Status (as of last update)**: Project is in early stages.
-Basic project structure and app integration are complete.
-Core UI components and initial type definitions are in place.
-Most MVP features are not yet started.
+> **Current Status (as of last update)**: Project has completed basic stack and card management, including file operations, navigation, and background handling.
+Core UI framework is in place with menu system and basic window management.
+Object system has basic structure but needs implementation.
+Drawing system and advanced features are not started yet.

 ## Project Setup Phase
 1. **Initial Project Structure**